How We Create Safe Spaces, Twayne Safe Haven

 between silence and support.

-Before a young person is ready to see a professional, before they can name what they are feeling — they need somewhere safe to simply exist.
+Before a young person is ready to see a professional, before they can name what they're feeling, they need somewhere safe to simply exist.
 We are that somewhere.

 Safe Entry Point